foundry-vtt-community/wiki.js/migrations/0_8_0/old-files-being-served.md

 ## Research Notes

 * F5 doesn't work
+* CTRL+F5 doesn't work
 * Restarting Foundry doesn't work
 * Reinstalling Foundry doesn't work
+* Restarting the PC doesn't work
 * > I hit ctrl-F5 and I also completely restarted Foundry, but the code browser is still showing the old version. - Skimble
+* > Okay, it's finally updated to use the actual version of the file and it's back to no error after ctrl-F5 twice more.
+I wonder if there's some sort of diff going on. - Skimble